genterist/openMRS-Security/Capstone/FINAL.md

 ### SecReq04
 Module:Manage Service Types

 Requirements: The system should recognize different service type by the duration.
-If the differences of the two service type is time duration, that should be ok.
+If the differences of the two service type is time duration, that should be OK.
 Thus the system should allow the admin to register such a service type.

-Result: Failed There isn't a service type Dermatology and duration 20min.
+Result: Failed There isn't a service type Dermatology and duration 20 min.
 It should be created.

 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/3-Analysis/images/SecReq04.PNG)

 ### SecReq05
 Module:Manage Service Types

-Requirements: The system should only give the previlege to the admin to delete the service types.
+Requirements: The system should only give the privilege to the admin to delete the service types.
 Especially if someone else try to delete the service type, the logging file should write down who did this without the system's preventing.

 Result: Failed.
-The system allowed a clerk to delte the service type and logging file write the operation as an admin did.
+The system allowed a clerk to delete the service type and logging file write the operation as an admin did.

 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/3-Analysis/images/SecReq0501.PNG)
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/3-Analysis/images/SecReq0502.PNG)